oumaimare1/StartupApp/README.md

 By default, flask will run on http://0.0.0.0:5000/ (localhost)

 ## Part 2 - Dockerize the Application
+Create a Dockerfile specified to my model and it’s requirements.

 1. Enter the command to create the Docker image from the file Dockerfile :
 ```